 (a) the exclusion of parts of the business from the scope of the internal model leads to a material underestimation of the risks of the group;

-(b) where the internal model conflicts with an internal model previously approved or in the process of approval by the relevant supervisory authority used for the calculation of the Solvency Capital Requirement of any of the insurance or reinsurance undertakings in the group.
+(b) where the internal model conflicts with an internal model previously approved or in the process of approval by the relevant supervisory authority used for the calculation of the Solvency Capital Requirement of any of the related insurance or reinsurance undertakings.

 3. Where applicable, the assessment of the application shall include an evaluation of whether the explanation provided by the participating undertaking in accordance with Article 327 IMG1 (5)(a)(iii) of the reasons for the exclusion of undertakings from the internal model for the calculation of the group solvency is appropriate in order to demonstrate that the overall risks to which the group is exposed are not underestimated by using a partial internal model.